 Many of our hotel partners have published a COVID-19 protocol which can be viewed on the respective page on our website and we invite clients – both current and potential - to please contact us if they have any questions, no matter how minor, relating to their forthcoming or planned holidays such that we can, hopefully, enable decisions to be made based on a fully informed judgement.

-Accordingly, we encourage our clients to pay the balance of their holiday cost as normal as we are still hopeful that they will be able to enjoy their holiday as planned, particularly if their flights are still scheduled to operate and their accommodation has not given any indication that it will not be fully open and receiving guests on their holiday dates.
-In the worst-case scenario, if the current FCO travel advice continues to apply on the holiday dates, clients will be entitled to cancel.
-As Just Sardinia, Just Sicily and Just Corsica are ABTA members and an ATOL protected tour operator, all monies paid to us are protected under the UK Government-backed insurance scheme.
+Accordingly, we encourage our existing clients to pay the balance of their holiday cost as normal as we are confident that they will be able to enjoy their holiday as planned, particularly if their flights are still scheduled to operate and their accommodation has not given any indication that it will not be fully open and receiving guests on their holiday dates.

 | Office hours: Monday - Friday 10:00 - 16:00